 A general rule of thumb, not more than two tests should overlap each other.
 Do not ever compromise your website’s overall conversion rate because of increasing testing frequency.
 For example, if you have two or more critical elements to be tested on the same web page (for example, a product video and the main CTA button), space them out.
 Testing too many elements on the same page together makes it very difficult to determine which element impacted the success or failure of your test the most.

 You usually measure your A/B test’s performance based on a single conversion goal to help you find the winning variation.
 But sometimes, the winning variation can affect other website goals as well.
 For example, a video on the landing page can reduce bounce rate and increase time spent on site, but also contributes to increased signups.
 In that case, tracking multiple metrics would be recommended.
+Common metrics to track alongside your primary metrics include click through rate, form submissions, time spent on page, scroll depth, and bounce rate.
+By capturing these actionable insights, you build a fuller picture of how each variation impacts user engagement and overall campaign performance.

 One of the most effective ways to improve an existing experimentation is to design tests for specific audience segments.
 If you’re testing your entire audience, then you’re testing the average customer who doesn’t really exist.
 Obviously, testing each individual isn’t possible - but breaking them into segments is the next best thing.
 You can start by segmenting the audience based on their geolocation and screen size (desktop vs. mobile).
 Targeting them will reveal more meaningful insights into their behavior.